borgbackup/borg/docs/internals/frontends.rst

     UnsupportedPayloadError
         Unsupported payload type {}.
 A newer version is required to access this repository.
     NotABorgKeyFile
-        This file is not a borg key backup, aborting.
+        This file is not a |project_name| key backup, aborting.
     RepoIdMismatch
         This key backup seems to be for a different backup repository, aborting.
     UnencryptedRepo